michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 **Data**

-Multistat takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)
+Multistat accepAt a minimum, Multistat takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)

 * Label
 * Value
 * Timestamp (optional)
-* Group By (optional, horizontal mode only)
+* Group By (optional)